3DTune-In/3dti_AudioToolkit/Readme.md

 Cuevas-Rodríguez M, Picinali L, González-Toledo D, Garre C, de la Rubia-Cuestas E, Molina-Tanco L and Reyes-Lecuona A. (2019) 3D Tune-In Toolkit: An open-source library for real-time binaural spatialisation.
 PLOS ONE 14(3): e0211899. https://doi.org/10.1371/journal.pone.0211899

+> ⚠️ **Important Notice**
+> The algorithms originally included in the 3DTI Toolkit have been migrated to the [**BRT (Binaural Rendering Toolbox)**](https://github.com/GrupoDiana/BRTLibrary), which provides an open and extensible architecture designed for advanced audio applications.
+The BRT offers enhanced functionality, greater flexibility, and is better suited for conducting psychoacoustic experiments and similar tasks.
+>
+> If you intend to use or extend the library, we strongly recommend transitioning to the BRT for an improved experience and ongoing support.

 **The structure of the repository is as follows:**
 ```
 3dti_AudioToolkit